PrestaShop/docs/modules/creation/module-translation/new-system.md

 ### Recommanded practice for creating module translations

-For module developpers, if you want to incorpore your final translations into your own module without creating the xlf file by hand, the recommanded practice is to :
+For module developers, if you want to incorporate your final translations into your own module without creating the xlf file by hand, the recommended practice is to :

 1. Prepare your translations (see "Making your wordings appear in the translation interface")
 2. Translate them manually in the back office